NVIDIA/NeMo/docs/sources/source/nlp/glue.rst

     # run the script to download the GLUE data
     python download_glue_data.py

 After running the above commands, you will have a folder ``glue_data`` with data folders for every GLUE task.
-For example, data for MRPC task would be under ``glue_data/MRPC``, use lower cased task name to run the training script: ``cola, sst-2, mrpc, sts-b, qqp, mnli, qnli, rte, wnli``.
+For example, data for MRPC task would be under ``glue_data/MRPC``.
+Use ``--task_name`` argument to run the training script on a specific task, use lower cased task name: ``cola, sst-2, mrpc, sts-b, qqp, mnli, qnli, rte, wnli``.

 The GLUE tasks can be fine-tuned on 4 pretrained back-bone models supported in NeMo: Megatron-LM BERT, BERT, AlBERT and RoBERTa.
 See the list of available pretrained Huggingface models `here <https://huggingface.co/transformers/pretrained_models.html>`__.